-- Select the Xtium2-CLHS PX8 to update via the board selection box (if there are multiple boards in the system). - From the Configuration field drop menu select the firmware version required (typical required or offered to support different CLHS cameras). - Click on the Start Update button. - Observe the firmware update progress in the message output window. - Close the Device manager program when the device reset complete message shows.
+- Select the Xtium-CLHS PX4 to update via the board selection box (if there are multiple boards in the system). - Click on the Start Update button. - Observe the firmware update progress in the message output window. - Close the Device manager program when the device reset complete message is shown.